bottlesdevs/documentation/faq/where-is-winetricks.md

 ### A community driven repository

 Our [repository](https://github.com/bottlesdevs/dependencies) will be community driven.
-This mean that other users can open Pull Requests to provide new dependency support to Bottles!
+This means that other users can open Pull Requests to provide new dependency support to Bottles!

 Online database: [https://usebottles.com/database/dependencies](https://usebottles.com/database/dependencies)